aleroot/iptvtee/README.md

  - **page**: an HTML url page to scrape for .m3u links
  - **filter**: input filter expresion, checking for test contains a field of the M3U item.
  - **max**: the max number of M3U elements to test in a playlist.
+ - **server**: the optional username and password separated by a colon, used to start the app in server mode.

 ### Usage Examples